iauns/cpm/README.md

 Registering Your Module
 -----------------------

-Once you have finished writing your module, fork http://github.com/iauns/cpm-modules.git and submit your module via a pull request.
-You only have to do this once per module, and your module will be registered with the cpm website.
+Once you have finished writing your module, add your repository to the ecosystem using the [CPM website](http://cpm.rocks/mod/add).
+A dependency graph will be automatically generated for your module, and you will be able to see others using your module.

 Note that this step is *not* mandatory.
-You can use your module without registering it by just pointing CPM to the URL of your git repository.
+You can use your module without registering it by pointing CPM to the URL of your git repository.
 Module registration is recommended because it makes it easier for others to find.

 Building Externals
 ------------------